lucastorri/draw-diagram/README.md

 After generating the required script (see previous section), just open `index.html`.
 There you can paste your rules and the appropriate diagrams will be generated and displayed on the page.

+## How it Works

+A given input is broken down by lines and split by tabs.
+The last part of the split, the one actually containing the rule, is tokenized and then parsed into an intermediate tree representation, using immutable Scala case classes.
+All these classes extend the *Part* trait.
+This tree is built with the help of a stack on the *Parser* object.

+Later on, this intermediate representation can be serialized to the format used by *railroad-diagrams* through the `toDiagram` method.

+The Scala code is converted to Javascript with *Scala.js*, and therefore can be used on the `index.html` page, which takes of care of taking the user input, passing it to the parser, and finally pipe the output to *railroad-diagrams*.
+The exposed Javascript API for the Scala code is available on the *Main* object.

+When debugging, the *Debug* object offers a function that prints the generated intermediate tree.

 ## Acknowledgments

 This project wouldn't be possible without: